 7.14 Initialization and network association

-Before a CPE can enter the network, it needs to be serviced by a BSand its capabilities need to be negotiated with the BS/.
-This may involve many tasks (e.g., geolocation and sensing channels) and handshaking between the CPE and the BS/, and this whole procedure is hereby referred to as initialization and network association.
-More importantly, during this process the BS/needs to minimize the CPE communication so as potentially not to cause harmful interference with incumbents.
+Before a CPE can enter the network, it needs to be serviced by a BS/MR-BS or a distributed scheduling R-CPE and its capabilities need to be negotiated with the BS/MR-BS or the distributed scheduling R-CPE.
+This may involve many tasks (e.g., geolocation and sensing channels) and handshaking between the CPE and the BS/MR-BS or the distributed scheduling R-CPE, and this whole procedure is hereby referred to as initialization and network association.
+More importantly, during this process the BS/MR-BS or the distributed scheduling R-CPE needs to minimize the CPE communication so as potentially not to cause harmful interference with incumbents.
 In other words, the initialization and network association process is incumbent safe, which essentially means that incumbent system protection shall be maximized.

-7.14.1 BS/initialization
+7.14.1 BS/MR-BS initialization

-The WRAN BS/initialization procedure shall consist of the following steps:
+The WRAN BS/MR-BS initialization procedure shall consist of the following steps:

-1) BS/is professionally installed.
+1) BS/MR-BS is professionally installed.

-2) BS/acquires the antenna gain information.
+2) BS/MR-BS acquires the antenna gain information.

-3) Determine the BS/geographic location.
+3) Determine the BS/MR-BS geographic location.

-4) If a database service exists for BS/area of service, the SM at the BS/ receives an initial list of available channels from the database service.
+4) If a database service exists for BS/MR-BS area of service, the SM at the BS/MR-BS receives an initial list of available channels from the database service.
 If there is no database service, the SM initially considers all channels available.

 5) Operator disallows channels on the available channel list as needed.

-6) Perform incumbent detection in all usable channels and synchronize network to neighboring BSs/.
+6) Perform incumbent detection in all usable channels and synchronize network to neighboring BSs/MR-BSs.

 7) Presentation of the available channel list to the higher layers for selection of an operating channel.